The regurgitation of the stomach contents into the food pipe is known as acid reflux. Read to learn more about it.

-At the lower end of the esophagus, at the point where it joins the stomach, there is a valve known as lower esophageal sphincter (LES) that prevents the food from re-entering the esophagus back from the stomach.
+At the lower end of the esophagus, when it joins the stomach, there is a valve known as the lower esophageal sphincter (LES) that prevents the food from re-entering the esophagus back from the stomach.
 The special cells that protect the internal lining from acid attack are absent in the esophagus.
 Hence, if the food does reflux back, it leads to heartburn.
-The acids then erode the cells of the esophagus, causing inflammation and pain.
-This is experienced by the person as a burning sensation in the chest.
+The acids then erode the esophagus cells, causing inflammation and pain.
+The person experiences this as a burning sensation in the chest.

 Certain medical conditions and lifestyle choices make us more prone to experiencing acid reflux.
 They are:

-while one-off instances can cause heaviness, bloating and gas, a long-term habit of overeating causes metabolic disorders such as obesity, heart diseases, and diabetes apart from acid reflux.
+Overeating: While one-off instances can cause heaviness, bloating, and gas, a long-term habit of overeating causes metabolic disorders such as obesity, heart diseases, and diabetes, apart from acid reflux.

-Acidic foods such as citrus fruits, spices, etc., increases the chances of acid reflux in those already prone to hyperacidity.
+Consumption of Acidic Foods: Acidic foods such as citrus fruits, spices, etc., increase the chances of acid reflux in those already prone to hyperacidity.
 Alcohol, caffeine, and carbonated drinks cause an acidic environment.

-Certain drugs such as NSAID (nonsteroidal anti-inflammatory drugs) are notorious for causing heartburn.
+Drugs: Certain drugs such as NSAIDs (nonsteroidal anti-inflammatory drugs) are notorious for causing heartburn.

 It is a painful, burning sensation in the chest.
-It is often confused by many patients to be chest pain due to a heart attack.
+Many patients often confuse it with chest pain due to a heart attack.

-Acid reflux can cause a foul and rancid taste in the mouth which gives a very unpleasant sensation.
+Acid reflux can cause a foul and rancid taste in the mouth, giving a very unpleasant sensation.

 It is a sensation of the belly feeling swollen and full, especially after eating.